 The original WIHS clinical sites are located in and around 6 cities in the US: Bronx, NY; Brooklyn, NY; Washington, DC; Los Angeles, CA; San Francisco, CA; and Chicago, IL.
 Four new southern sites have just been added to the study, including a site in Birmingham AL. This site is a collaborative effort between the University of Alabama at Birmingham (UAB) CFAR and the University of Mississippi Medical Center (UMMC).
 The WIHS data management and coordinating center is in Baltimore, MD.
 Each consortium is headed by a principal investigator, is affiliated with local research institutes to see study participants, and has its own Community Advisory Board.

 The Creative and Novel Ideas in HIV Research (CNIHR) program is an innovative new pilot program co-sponsored by the International AIDS Society, the Office of AIDS Research and the NIAID.
 The intent of this program is to attract both international and U.S.-based early stage investigators from outside the field of HIV as well as researchers involved in other aspects of HIV/AIDS research to help address key scientific questions.
 The UAB, UW and UCSF CFARs manage this program.
 Requests for applications are announced yearly in July.
 Eligible applicants include junior investigators who have either completed their terminal research degree (e.g. PhD, DVM, MMed + Postdoc) or MD or medical residency within the last ten years, and who have a faculty or equivalent position (e.g. assistant professor, senior lecturer, etc.) in good standing at an academic institution or have a comparable position in a not for profit organization or institution with a primary mission of research.
 Both domestic and international investigators are encouraged to apply.
 Mentorship by a CFAR investigator is required as a condition of the award.
 The award terms are up to 2 years in length.
 Awards are generally funding at up to $150,000 Direct Cost per year, (the amount of the award will vary depending on the proposal).
-Funding is also provided for awardees to attend future IAS/AIDS meetings during the proposed period of research.
-The program has just announced a 4th year of funding with concepts due in October 2013.
-Visit the program website for more information and to download the program RFA.
+Funding is also provided for awardees to attend future CROI meetings during the proposed period of research.
+Visit the program website for more information on open RFAs and to download the program RFA.